eduarda-pessanha/learn-project-my-bank/README.md

 - For add a transaction, user needs to send an received and valid access_token in header and these properties:
   - value: a positive float value
-  - source: the username source of value
-  - destination: the username destination of value
 - When token isn't received or is invalid or expired, return a message with status "Unauthorized"
-- When token is valid and is a credit into user, own username must be used as destination
-- When token is valid and is a debit from user, own username must be used as source
 - When all rules are valid, add the transaction in database, recalculate values, save in user overview and return transaction id

 ## Cancel transaction